Guidelines for Assessing Graduate Programs

 2. In which major subject areas does the department rarely, if ever, offer courses, e.g. Asian philosophies, phenomenology, aesthetics, philosophy of religion, etc.?

 Three of the examples offered by the APA – Asian Philosophy, phenomenology, and aesthetics – are areas in which KSU regularly offers courses.
 We have one Philosophy of Religion course which is offered less regularly, because Kent State offers a small religion studies program.
 Please check out our course catalog to get an idea of the wide range of courses available, as well as the diverse backgrounds and areas of expertise of our faculty.

 3. Can students enroll in a practicum where they are guided in developing skills for instructing undergraduates?

-Every student who receives funding enrolls in our College Teaching course.
-This course gives graduate students credit for learning the art of teaching philosophy by working closely with our faculty.
-Additionally, students develop syllabi for courses such as Introduction to Philosophy, Introduction to Ethics, and Critical Thinking.
+Every student in our MA program, whether funded or unfunded, enrolls in our Proseminar, which includes foundational pedagogical training as part of a broader professional training curriculum.
+In addition, our GAs work closely with our faculty, learning about and participating in all aspects of undergraduate teaching.
 KSU takes the training of graduate students seriously, preparing them to teach their own courses either here at the Kent campus, at one of our regional campuses, at local colleges, or at their future doctoral institution.

 4. Does each student systematically receive personal, ongoing advice to promote advancement towards the degree?

 Absolutely!
 KSU knows that advising students is an integral part of student success.
 In their first year, students meet several times with an “Advisory Group” comprised of three faculty members, who help them choose courses and plan their two years in the MA program.
 In a student’s second year, the Advisory Group is replaced by a Thesis Advisory Group.
 This committee meets several times a semester to discuss thesis progress and give feedback, help choose courses for the upcoming term, and mentor students as they complete their MA.
-These meetings are above and beyond any meetings students have with their thesis advisors, and in addition to the professional mentoring that takes place in the Graduate Proseminar.
+These meetings are above and beyond any meetings students have with their thesis advisors, and in addition to the professional mentoring that takes place in the Proseminar.

 86% of students who entered the program between 2009 and 2016 successfully completed their degrees.